 Is An Expensive Backpacking Tent Worth It?

-Inability to keep yourself warm and dry and finding your gear getting soaked is not the type of adventure most of us are looking to have.
-Knock on wood, it never comes down to a truly ugly scenario like this, but you have got to feel confident in your camping equipment.
+The inability to keep yourself warm and dry and finding your gear getting soaked is not the type of adventure most of us are looking to have.
+You need to feel confident in your camping equipment.
 More often than not, this means spending some extra money for peace of mind.